NoroffFEU/development-platforms/case-studies/amazon/DynamoDB/AWS-DynamoDB-case-study.md

 | Total Monthly Billing | First Month: 391.60 USD<br>After: 44.26 USD  | 28.01 USD |
 | Total Price First Year | 922.72 USD  | 336.12 USD |

+> ℹ️ **EDITORS NOTE**
+>
-ℹ️ **EDITORS NOTE**: The prices in the table are from the expected calculations provided by each website thus you should take into consideration that there might be some slight differences. ℹ️
+> The prices in the table are from the expected calculations provided by each website thus you should take into consideration that there might be some slight differences.

 ### Free Tier Model